Select a dataset

 The spans dataset contains your distributed tracing data.
 Selecting spans lets you search traces, inspect spans, and drill into service dependencies.

-The frequentsearch/logs and frequentsearch/spans datasets query Coralogix's Frequent Search index — a faster path for high-velocity, recent data.
-Select these from the dataset selector when you want quicker iteration over the most recent slice of your logs or spans.
-Query syntax, fields, and visualizations behave the same as logs and spans, with two differences:
+frequentsearch is a dataspace, like default and system — not a dataset.
+It contains the logs and spans datasets that hold the data you assign to the High (Frequent Search) TCO Optimizer priority — indexed in hot storage (OpenSearch) for fast, interactive queries.
+You reference them as frequentsearch/logs and frequentsearch/spans.
+This is the fastest path for high-velocity, recent data.
+Select one from the dataset selector when you want quicker iteration over the most recent slice of your logs or spans.
+Query syntax, fields, and visualizations behave the same as default/logs and default/spans, with two differences:

-• 10-second auto-refresh is exclusive to Frequent Search.
-The auto-refresh control in the time-range picker unlocks a 10-second interval only when a Frequent Search dataset is active.
+frequentsearchdatasets.
+Explore clears them when you switch to or restore afrequentsearchdataset. - 10-second auto-refresh is exclusive to Frequent Search.
+The auto-refresh control in the time-range picker unlocks a 10-second interval only when a

 User-defined datasets